tasuki/side-by-side/README.md

 ### Tests

-Start docpad with `make run` and point your browser at `http://0.0.0.0:9778/tests.html` or run `make test` in a separate shell.
+Start server with `make run` and point your browser at `http://0.0.0.0:9778/tests.html` or run `make test` in a separate shell.